 When do I need a certified driving record?

-You can see the difference in cost for certified driving records vs uncertified below.
+You can see the difference in cost for certified driving records vs uncertified in the next section below if you’d like to buy one, but rest assured: parking tickets don’t affect insurance rates.

 How long does it take to get my driving record?